-Here are the top components that make the best fake wallets:
+Here are the top components that make the best fake travel wallets:

 Just don’t look smug or enthusiastic when you give it up!
-In fact, most recommend you grumble and complain a bit.
+In fact, you should probably grumble, frown, and complain a bit.

 We’ve recommended before that you leave expensive or precious things behind when you travel.
 The designer purse is a good example of this.
 By carrying a basic purse (it should be a bag that’s work across the body and in front), then the bag is less likely to be snatched from you by someone passing by.